 A SEED OF AN IDEA

 A public programme of one film, one feast, two workshops, three talks and, five food encounters to focus on the gift and vulnerability of food seeds

 Between 4-8 June 2018 we curated a programme of talks, workshops and food discussions.
 Funded by British Land and held at their central site Regents Place, it was an opportunity to explore and share the gift of food seeds. http://www.regentsplace.com/whats-on

 FEASTING ON IDEAS | FOR THE CULINARY CURIOUS

 Thursday 23 May - Monday 27 May 2019

 Thursday 26 September - Monday 30 September

 A long weekend residential retreat for 4 x people to explore and enjoy the tastes of south-west France € 300 pp | £ 268 pp

 It will be a time to savour tastes and expand cultural food knowledge.
 The region’s traditional recipes, taste pairings, local food etiquette of buying and enjoying stunning ingredients, French vocabulary and, a dash of food history will all be covered as you gather knowledge and take your fill feasting on the local terroir—the taste of a very special food place.

 Led by food writer and anthropologist Bee Farrell, the programme will include, tasting sessions, discussions, meeting local experts—a forager, a sommelier, a miller, a baker, a cheesemaker and an oyster farmer (l’ostréiculteur).
-The programme includes visits to a chateau garden, food markets, a museum, farm shops and specialist shops, countryside foraging and, a curated seasonal menu of cafès, restaurants and, artisan or home-prepared meals.
+The programme includes visits to food markets, a museum, farm shops, countryside foraging and, a curated seasonal menu of cafès, restaurants and, artisan or home-prepared meals.